CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ### Objectives:

-In this lab, you will do four things: First, you will install the Open JDK, IntelliJ, TomEE Plus and the Copilot plugin in IntelliJ.
+In this lab, you will do four things:

+**Install Tools**: You will install Open JDK, IntelliJ, and TomEE Plus.
 These tools will be used throughout much of the course.
-Second, in order to get familiar with the IDE, you will complete some small programming exercises.
-Third, to get some hands on experience with distributed consensus, you will complete some exercises using the Raft simulator.
-And fourth, you will work with cryptographic hashes.
-The computing of these hashes will come up several times in our course.
+**Familiarize with the IDE**: To get familiar with the IDE, you will complete some small programming exercises.
+**Distributed Consensus Exercises**: You will gain hands-on experience with distributed consensus by completing exercises using the Raft simulator.
+**Cryptographic Hashes**: You will work with cryptographic hashes, which will be a recurring topic in our course.

-Answers to all of the exercises appear at the bottom of this lab.
+Answers to all of the in-lab exercises appear at the bottom of this lab.

+The Lab1_Quiz on Canvas is designed to accompany this lab and should be completed along the way.
+As you work through this lab, you should also be working through the quiz.
+If you need additional time, the Canvas quiz will save prior work.

 ### Part 0.
 For Windows Home users only